ynput/OpenPype/website/docs/dev_settings.md

 sidebar_label: Settings
 ---

-Settings gives ability to change how OpenPype behaves in certain situations.
+Settings give the ability to change how OpenPype behaves in certain situations.
 Settings are split into 3 categories **system settings**, **project anatomy** and **project settings**.
-Project anatomy and project settings are in grouped into single category but there is a technical difference (explained later).
-Only difference in system and project settings is that system settings can't be technically handled on a project level or their values must be available no matter in which project are values received.
+Project anatomy and project settings are grouped into a single category but there is a technical difference (explained later).
+Only difference in system and project settings is that system settings can't be technically handled on a project level or their values must be available no matter in which project the values are received.
 Settings have headless entities or settings UI.

 There is one more category **local settings** but they don't have ability to be changed or defined easily.
 Local settings can change how settings work per machine, can affect both system and project settings but they're hardcoded for predefined values at this moment.

 ## Settings schemas
 System and project settings are defined by settings schemas.
-Schema define structure of output value, what value types output will contain, how settings are stored and how it's UI input will look.
+Schema defines the structure of output value, what value types output will contain, how settings are stored and how its UI input will look.

 ## Settings values
 Output of settings is a json serializable value.
 There are 3 possible types of value **default values**, **studio overrides** and **project overrides**.
 Default values must be always available for all settings schemas, their values are stored to code.
-Default values is what everyone who just installed OpenPype will use as default values.
-It is good practice to set example values but they should be relevant.
+Default values are what everyone who just installed OpenPype will use as default values.
+It is good practice to set example values but they should be actually relevant.

-Setting overrides is what makes settings powerful tool.
-Overrides contain only a part of settings with additional metadata which describe which parts of settings values that should be replaced from overrides values.
-Using overrides gives ability to save only specific values and use default values for rest.
+Setting overrides is what makes settings a powerful tool.
+Overrides contain only a part of settings with additional metadata that describe which parts of settings values should be replaced from overrides values.
+Using overrides gives the ability to save only specific values and use default values for rest.
 It is super useful in project settings which have up to 2 levels of overrides.
 In project settings are used **default values** as base on which are applied **studio overrides** and then **project overrides**.
 In practice it is possible to save only studio overrides which affect all projects.
 Changes in studio overrides are then propagated to all projects without project overrides.
 But values can be locked on project level so studio overrides are not used.

 ## Settings storage
-As was mentined default values are stored into repository files.
-Overrides are stored to Mongo database.
+As was mentioned default values are stored into repository files.
+Overrides are stored in the Mongo database.
 The value in mongo contain only overrides with metadata so their content on it's own is useless and must be used with combination of default values.
 System settings and project settings are stored into special collection.
 Single document represents one set of overrides with OpenPype version for which is stored.
 Settings are versioned and are loaded in specific order - current OpenPype version overrides or first lower available.
-If there are any overrides with same or lower version then first higher version is used.
+If there are any overrides with the same or lower version then the first higher version is used.
 If there are any overrides then no overrides are applied.

-Project anatomy is stored into project document thus is not versioned and it's values are always overriden.
-Any changes in anatomy schema may have drastic effect on production and OpenPype updates.
+Project anatomy is stored into a project document thus is not versioned and its values are always overridden.
+Any changes in anatomy schema may have a drastic effect on production and OpenPype updates.

 ## Settings schema items
 As was mentioned schema items define output type of values, how they are stored and how they look in UI.
-- schemas are (by default) defined by a json files
+- schemas are (by default) defined by json files
 - OpenPype core system settings schemas are stored in `~/openpype/settings/entities/schemas/system_schema/` and project settings in `~/openpype/settings/entities/schemas/projects_schema/`
     - both contain `schema_main.json` which are entry points
 - OpenPype modules/addons can define their settings schemas using `BaseModuleSettingsDef` in that case some functionality may be slightly modified